JanoshWerlen/GeoMarketing_Projekt_Gr10/README.md

 ### 1. Data Preparation

 - Place your raw Excel data in `Data/Raw_Data.xlsx`.
-- Run the notebook `Project.ipynb` step by step:
+- Open and run the notebook `Project.ipynb` step by step:
-  - Cleans and uploads data to PostgreSQL.
+  - Cleans and uploads data to PostgreSQL using credentials from `.env`.
-  - Loads and uploads shapefile to PostGIS.
+  - Loads and uploads the shapefile (`Gemeindegrenzen/UP_GEMEINDEN_F.shp`) to PostGIS.
-  - Creates the materialized view `gemeinden_merged`.
+  - Creates the materialized view `gemeinden_merged` for efficient spatial/statistical queries.
-  - Exports GeoJSONs and runs spatial analysis.
+  - Exports GeoJSONs and analysis results (e.g., `geo_kpi_*.geojson`, `moran_results.json`) directly into `Frontend/geomarketing-map/public/data/` for use in the frontend.
+  - See the notebook for code to export additional KPIs or years as needed.

+---

 ### 2. Backend